View Description +

 Variations on Noise is a video essay which explores the notion of noise and it’s relationship to the human body.
 The piece explores simple typographic forms, while the human body is driving custom software to score the work.
 Variations on Noise is heavily influenced by texts such as Micah Silver’s Figures of Air , Damon Kruoski’s Ways of Hearing, and Jacques Attali’s book Noise: The Political Economy of Music.

-→ Variations on Noise
+→ Variations on Noise video link

 A central source in the video essay was the use of archival footage, selected from the Prelinger Archive, as well as the UCLA Archive of Film.
 Research from archival footage included film studies of sound, scientific videos relating to audio and recording techniques, and informational videos on military and noise pollution.
 The use of archival footage helped inform the text, as well as the aesthetic forms.